flutter/engine/CONTRIBUTING.md

 Run the following steps, from the `src` directory created in the steps above:

  * `gclient sync` to update your dependencies.
- * `./sky/tools/gn --android` to prepare your build files.
+ * `./sky/tools/gn --android` to prepare your build files to build an Android Debug binary.
- * `ninja -C out/android_Debug` to build an Android Debug binary.
+ * `ninja -C out/android_Debug` to actually build an Android Debug binary.

 To run an example with your locally built binary, you'll also need to clone [the main Flutter repository](https://github.com/flutter/flutter).
 See